ENOFLAG/writeups/0ctf2019/sanitize.md

 }

 // This is unchanged, straight from the reversed ghidra struct.
+// Ghidra automatically created this struct (using "Auto Create Structure"), we just renamed some members.
 // 0x1 - 0x3 are probably padding bytes, or something unused.
 struct tree_node {
     char input_byte;